DW is a veteran, a father, a husband, and a teacher. He's published 9 YA/NA novels thus far. The story you're reading might be next.

 Who's that Knocking on My Door

-When the knock on the door woke Jack up, his first thought was, Where the hell am I?
+When the knock on the door woke Jack up, his first thought was, Where am I?

 His father's voice accompanied the second knock on the door.
 “Are you up, Jack?
 You told us to be here after eight.
 It’s after eight.”